WR 120

 WR 120 is a binary containing two Wolf-Rayet stars in the constellation of Scutum, around 10,000 light years away.
 The primary is a hydrogen-free weak-lined WN7 star, the secondary is a hydrogen-free WN3 or 4 star, and the system is a possible member of the cluster Dolidze 33.
-From our point of view, WR 120 is reddened by 4.82 magnitudes, and it has the variable designation of V462 Scuti.
+From our point of view, WR 120 is reddened by 4.82 magnitudes.

+Photometric observations obtained in 1995 by Sergey V. Marchenko et al. showed that WR 120 is a variable star.
+For that reason it was given its variable star designation, V462 Scuti, in the year 2000.